FOGO

 To find out more visit Rethink Waste Tasmania website:

-Residents will receive a 240 litre wheelie bin with a light green lid for any organic waste, including:
+Residents receive a 240 litre wheelie bin with a light green lid for any organic waste, including:

 - Food scraps – vegetables, seafood (including all seafood shells e.g oyster, crayfish), dairy, meat and bones (cooked or raw), teabags (but not the pyramid-type teabags), coffee grounds and egg shells, small amounts of oils and fats;